Congrats! You’re almost there!

 - “No children under the age of 6 are allowed above timberline.”

 - Dogs: No pets allowed, with the exception of real service dogs.
 Please don’t try to fake Fido in as a service dog.
 When caught you will be expelled from the Park and subject to a fine.
 Service dogs must be on a leash at all times.
 Thought western Maine was tough with Fido?
 Wait til you hit Katahdin.
 Kennel that dog.
 Remember this: Sneaking your dog in will directly affect the future relationship between the Park and the AT hikers.
-Do not be selfish, think of the hikers to come behind you.
+Think of the hikers to come behind you.

 - Leave no trace means leave no bad impressions too.

 - Climbing Katahdin: Get an early start, before the car campers and drive-ins.
-Since you checked in with the Ranger when you showed up (and got your “number“), you know you can leave your pack on the porch, and borrow a day pack they supply.
 Pack fleeces, rain gear, hats, gloves, headlamp, snacks and water – pack smart for the Greatest Mountain.
 Sign out at the Trailhead, read and respect the posted cautions.
 Keep your group to 10 at the most.

 - Section Hikers: The AT Lodge and Shaw’s are your go-tos for logistics regarding car-drops, long term parking, and slackpacks and shorter sections in the 100.